How Investors Can Grab Better Returns for Oils and Energy Using the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Marathon Oil (MRO) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.06 a share, just 16 days from its upcoming earnings release on May 5, 2021.
+Marathon Petroleum (MPC) earns a #3 (Hold) right now and its Most Accurate Estimate sits at -$0.70 a share, just 13 days from its upcoming earnings release on May 4, 2021.

-Marathon Oil's Earnings ESP sits at 66.67%, which, as explained above, is calculated by taking the percentage difference between the $0.06 Most Accurate Estimate and the Zacks Consensus Estimate of $0.03.
-MRO is also part of a large group of stocks that boast a positive ESP.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+MPC has an Earnings ESP figure of 2.45%, which, as explained above, is calculated by taking the percentage difference between the -$0.70 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.72.
+Marathon Petroleum is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported